dmbarbour/wikilon/docs/CommandLine.md

 For these reasons, Claw eschews inline comments in favor of separate documentation attributes, e.g. using words like `foo.doc` to document word `foo`.

-### Claw Namespaces
+### Claw Namespaces (Tentative)

 *Aside:* This should be reconsidered in presence of an `{%word@resource}` AO layer linking model.
 It may be I want claw namespaces to operate with the linking model.
-But I'm uncertain about that.
-Linking should be pretty rare.
+But I'm uncertain about this.
+Until I'm certain one way or the other, I my delay use of claw namespaces.

 Namespaces are a mixed feature.
 On one hand, they may lead to concise, readable code.
 On the other, namespace management may become boiler-plate, and namespaces themselves are a weak form of context sensitivity that hinders refactoring and local reasoning about code.